Sjors/nado-book/appendix/more_episodes.md

 #### Eltoo and SIGHASH_ANYPREVOUT

-We covered this topic twice, so there are two epidodes to choose from.
+We covered this topic twice, so there are two episodes to choose from.
 In episode 35, we explain what this is, and in episode 48, one of the authors, c-lightning developer Christian, joins us to explain it in his words.

 ![Ep.
 35 {l0pt}](qr/ep/35.png)